dotnet/designs/accepted/2020/workloads/workloads.md

 ## High-level approach

-The proposal can be broken into two main topics: acquisition, and composition.
+The proposal can be broken into two main topics: acquisition and composition.

 * *Acquisition* describes the capability and mechanism to acquire a workload, in part or in full, via an installation tool.
 * *Composition* describes file formats, pack types, on-disk locations, and other mechanisms that define a workload, its constituent parts and associated versions, which enables those parts to be acquired, updated, and used as a coherent set.